Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 <h2 id="introduction">1.
 Introduction</h2>

 A [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph), also known as a semantic network, is a representation of a network of real-world entities - objects, events, situations, or concepts - and relationships between them.
-These entities are usually stored in a graph database and visualized as a graph [^1].
+These entities are usually stored in a graph database and visualized as a graph [1].
 The most common way to represent knowledge graphs is through the [RDF (Resource Description Framework) standard](https://en.wikipedia.org/wiki/Resource_Description_Framework).

 However, non-specialists may find it difficult to study knowledge graphs due to the background technicalities involved.
-In order to solve this problem, the paper “Interactive and iterative visual exploration of knowledge graphs based on shared and reusable visual configurations” [[2]](#references) #TODO ([Interactive and iterative visual exploration of knowledge graphs based on shareable and reusable visual configurations](https://www.sciencedirect.com/science/article/pii/S1570826822000105#b2) by Martin Nečaský, Štěpán Stenchlák) introduces the [Knowledge Graph Visual browser](https://try.kgbrowser.opendata.cz/) - an interactive tool that allows non-specialists to explore knowledge graphs without knowing the underlying technical details.
+In order to solve this problem, the paper “Interactive and iterative visual exploration of knowledge graphs based on shared and reusable visual configurations” [2] introduces the [Knowledge Graph Visual browser](https://try.kgbrowser.opendata.cz/) - an interactive tool that allows non-specialists to explore knowledge graphs without knowing the underlying technical details.

 <h2 id="motivation">2.
 Motivation</h2>